Agent XLSX formula recalculation without LibreOffice

 Use Bilig when the formulas are in the supported runtime surface and the job is a backend or agent workflow: pricing checks, payout approvals, import validation, budget gates, quote models, or fixture-driven workbook tests.

-This page exists for the same class of problem documented by spreadsheet-agent tooling that shells out to a recalculation step after writing formulas.
+This page exists for the same class of problem documented by spreadsheet automation tooling that shells out to a recalculation step after writing formulas.
 If your agent already has LibreOffice available and the latency is acceptable, keep it.
 If you want a TypeScript runtime that can be tested inside the agent tool loop, run the proof above and inspect the emitted XLSX files.

 Related: